 IRELAND IN THE LATE 20th

-In 1949 an Industrial Development Authority was founded to promote industrialisation and from the late 1950s the Irish economy developed rapidly.
+In 1949 an Industrial Development Authority was founded to promote industrialization and from the late 1950s the Irish economy developed rapidly.
 During the 1960s and 1970s the Irish economy grew an average of 4% per year.
 The first Irish motorway opened in 1962.
-Also in 1962 Irish television began broadcasting.

 However Irish people continued to emigrate abroad during the 1950s and 1960s.
 Despite emigration the population of Ireland rose in the 1960s and 1970s (for the first time since the mid-19th century.

 In 1973 Ireland joined the EEC (forerunner of the EU).
 Membership brought great benefit to Ireland both in direct aid and in investment by foreign companies.

 During the 1980s the Irish economy was in the doldrums.
 Unemployment was only 7% in 1979 but it rose to 17% in 1990.
 Then in the 1990s the situation changed completely.
 The Irish economy boomed and it became known as the Celtic Tiger.
 By 2000 unemployment in the Irish Republic had fallen to less than 4%.

 Irish society also changed rapidly in the late 20th century and the early 21st century.
 The Catholic Church lost a great deal of its influence in Ireland and church attendance fell sharply.
 Today Ireland is an increasingly secular society.

 Meanwhile Mary Robinson was elected the first woman president in 1990.
 In 1995 the Irish people voted in a referendum to allow divorce.